Communities Connecting to Care

 hands together

-The South Carolina Center for Rural and Primary Healthcare celebrates the vibrancy and resiliency of rural communities in South Carolina; however, also recognizes the health challenges and inequities faced by rural and underserved populations in our state.
-To support communities addressing these challenges and building upon promising and successful programs, CRPH has a new funding opportunity to engage community partners to build more equitable and resilient community health systems that better serve rural and underserved groups.
+The South Carolina Center for Rural and Primary Healthcare (CRPH) supports the vibrancy and resiliency of rural communities in South Carolina; however, CRPH also recognizes the health challenges and inequities faced by rural and underserved populations in our state.
+In an effort to support communities addressing these challenges and building upon promising or successful programs, CRPH has established a funding opportunity to engage community partners to build more equitable and resilient systems that better serve rural and underserved groups.

-The Communities Connecting to Care Program seeks to support community health improvement programs that connect people to health-related and healthcare services where they live and to address rural health disparities.
+The Connecting Communities to Care Program seeks to support community health improvement programs that connect people to health-related and healthcare services to address rural health disparities.
 CRPH is interested in programs that identify and implement community-driven solutions and best practices that can be adopted by other rural communities, expanded into a larger context, and/or inform public policy.
 We encourage the submission of a diverse group of proposals to improve health in rural communities.
 Proposals that are led by, or have an established relationship with, organizations based in rural communities will receive priority for funding.
-We seek applications that have clearly defined objectives, results-oriented activities, and meaningful health outcomes.
+We seek applications that have clearly defined objectives, results-oriented activities, appropriate evaluation measures, and meaningful health outcomes.

 Join our mailing list to learn about upcoming funding opportunities